ANTARCTIC FICTION BIBLIOGRAPHY

 A futuristic eco-political thriller that brings together a greedy global corporation, an environmental investigator, his former flame and his daughter, each with their own missions in the investigation of a mysterious formation in Antarctica.

 Lovelace, Merline.
 Deep Freeze.
-Don Mills (Canada): Harlequin Books, 2010.
+Don Mills (Canada): Harlequin Enterprises, 2010.

 One of the three short stories in this romance book, Baby ItÕs Cold Outside, all related to cold climes.
 Mia discovers stressful love after her Antarctic Peninsula tourist cruise ship hits an iceberg and the passengers are taken to refuge at Palmer Station.